Lucsantosg/CloudLogAnalysis/kibana/analize_logs_interactively.md

 {: caption="Table 1.
 Default query searches" caption-side="top"}

 **Note:**
-* Every time you launch Kibana from the {{site.data.keyword.Bluemix_notm}} UI, the data that you can see corresponds to the query that is pre-defined by default and is based on the index pattern.
+* Every time you launch Kibana from the the {{site.data.keyword.Bluemix_notm}} UI, the data that you can see corresponds to the query that is pre-defined by default and is based on the index pattern.
 * A maximum of 500 entries, that correspond to the most recent entries, are displayed in the Discover page.
 To change this value, you can modify the field *discover:sampleSize* in the **Advanced Options** section that is available in the **Management** page.

 When you launch Kibana from a browser or from the dashboard of the {{site.data.keyword.loganalysisshort}} service, the data that is displayed in the Discover page includes all the log data that is available in the space where you are logged in.
 The page is not limited to specific services, containers or apps.